Region-Based Optimization in Continual Learning for Audio Deepfake Detection

 Approach

-RegO uses the Fisher information matrix to identify important neuron regions for real and fake audio detection.
-It then applies region-adaptive gradient optimization, including parallel updates for real audio and orthogonal updates for fake audio, and adaptive updates for regions important to both.
-A neuron forgetting mechanism based on the Ebbinghaus forgetting curve removes redundant neurons.
+The proposed RegO method utilizes the Fisher information matrix to partition neuron regions into four categories based on their importance for real and fake audio detection.
+It then applies region-adaptive gradient optimization: fine-tuning less important regions, parallel gradient updates for real-audio-important regions, orthogonal updates for fake-audio-important regions, and sample proportion-based adaptive updates for regions important to both.
+An Ebbinghaus forgetting mechanism is also introduced to release redundant neurons, promoting adaptation and generalized feature learning.

 Datasets